nais/salsa/README.md

 ### inputs

+#### Maven Cli Options

+`with.maven_opts` - (optional) additional maven cli options.

+Useful when your project depends on a custom maven settings file or use dependencies from a private repository.

+Actor need to be sure that the `with.docker_pwd` is set to a valid token with access to the private repository.

 #### Github context

+`with.github_context` - (optional) default to `true` to include the github context in the provenance.

 The github context contains information about the workflow run and the event that triggered the run.
 By default, this action uses the [Github context](https://docs.github.com/en/actions/learn-github-actions/contexts#github-context).

 #### Runner Context

+'with.runner_context' - (optional) default to `true` to include the runner context in the provenance.

 The runner context contains information about the runner that is executing the current job.
 By default, this action uses the [Runner context](https://docs.github.com/en/actions/learn-github-actions/contexts#runner-context).